kwabenasapong/openpldoc/manual/source/themes.rst

 .. image:: /pics/theme_manager_outputlocation.png

-You can also change the Width and the Height of the Main Area of the Footer Area.
+You can also change the Width and the Height of the Main Area and the Footer Area.

 When you are finished setting your Output Area Locations, click :guilabel:`Next`.